10 Ways to Immigrate to Canada

 Experienced entrepreneur or investor Start-Up Visa

 Person with experience working or studying in Canada Canadian Experience Class candidate

 Relative of a family member living in Canada Sponsored Family Member

 Self-employed individual with experience in cultural activities, athletics, or farm management Self-Employed Person

 Each of these programs has strict requirements and its own application process.
 Click the links above to learn more about what’s involved.

 Whether or not you qualify under a federal immigration program, you may qualify — or qualify more quickly — under a Provincial Nominee Program, which enables immigrants with certain skills to settle in Quebec, Ontario, British Columbia, or other Canadian provinces.

 While many people are able to apply on their own, some find it easier to get help from a qualified immigration consultant or lawyer.
-Living Abroad in Canada offers a free immigration referral service that can put you in touch with an expert who can help you.

 Have you immigrated to Canada under one of these programs?
 Share your story in the comments.

 Updated July 2013.